Board of Directors

-As of June 30, 2021, twenty-three states have introduced some form of gag order legislation with respect to racial justice, critical race theory, and the teaching of racial injustice in American history, with nine states having fully passed some version of them.
+As of September 2, 2021, twenty-seven states have introduced some form of gag order measure with respect to racial justice, critical race theory, and the teaching of racial injustice in American history, with fourteen states having fully passed some version of them.

-Twenty states have introduced some form of gag order with respect to teaching concepts related to gender justice and equality among sexes.
-Six states have introduced legislation to specifically ban teaching the New York Times’ 1619 Project, and six have introduced bills either imposing “patriotic education” or demanding access to public schools for “patriotic youth societies”.
+Twenty-four states have introduced some form of gag order with respect to teaching concepts related to gender justice and equality among sexes.
+Seven states have introduced legislation to specifically ban teaching the New York Times’ 1619 Project, and six have introduced bills either imposing “patriotic education” or demanding access to public schools for “patriotic youth societies.”